 Graduation Terms and Conditions

-These terms and conditions will be updated in line with ongoing government guidance which may have an impact on the University of Portsmouth’s Graduation Ceremonies.
+NB.
+These Terms and Conditions will be updated in line with ongoing government guidance which may have an impact on the University of Portsmouth’s Graduation Ceremonies.

 Data protection and your personal information

-In order to be able run the graduation ceremonies efficiently, we (the University of Portsmouth Graduation team) need to ask you for some personal data, and may need to share some of that data with our partners who help us to provide the graduation services, and with colleagues within the University such as the Alumni team.
+In order to be able to run the Graduation ceremonies efficiently, we (the University of Portsmouth Graduation team) need to ask you for some personal data, and may need to share some of that data with our partners who help us to provide the Graduation services, and with colleagues within the University such as the Alumni team.
 This section of the document explains how we will use your data in line with the requirements of the Data Protection Act 2018.

-We may use your details to produce the Graduation programme.
-All names are printed in full in the graduation programme, which is a public document given to all graduating students, staff and guests at the ceremony.
+We will use your details to produce the Graduation programme.
+All names are printed in full in the Graduation programme, which is a public document given to all Graduating students, staff and guests at the ceremony.
 If you achieve a first-class or distinction in your studies, the programme will list your name under the appropriate heading.

-We believe that this processing of your personal data (and the filming of in-person ceremonies as explained below) is necessary for the University’s and our third party suppliers’ legitimate interests in arranging, advertising and producing the graduation ceremonies.
+We believe that this processing of your personal data (and the filming of the ceremonies as explained below) is necessary for the University’s and our third party suppliers’ legitimate interests in arranging, advertising and producing the annual Graduation ceremonies.

-If you attend a graduation ceremony, your first name (or provided preferred name) and surname will be announced.
+If you attend a Graduation ceremony, your first name and surname will be announced.
 We are unable to use names that do not appear within your official name as registered on your student record.
 If you have a query about your name you should contact your MyPort Hub to make a change to your officially registered name.
 Names cannot be amended after an award has been made.
 Only the names of those Graduates who attend a Graduation ceremony will be announced.

 You are entitled to request a copy of the data you provide to us in an electronic format so that you may pass that data to another body (the right to data portability), as well as to request a copy of the data we hold about you (a Subject Access Request).
 You are also entitled to raise an objection to the processing where the processing of data we hold about you is likely to cause you damage or distress, and to request either the rectification of any incorrect data, the restriction of any further processing of your data or the erasure of your data (right to be forgotten).
 You have the right to withdraw your consent for processing your personal data where we have originally asked for your consent.
 However, where we collect your personal data under another legal basis, it may not be possible for us to remove all of your personal data from our records if you request this.